 Waterloo’s largest high school hackathon is back fully in-person!
 200 high school students all over Ontario will gather for a weekend of learning and creating.

-During this upcoming 36-hour innovation marathon, you’ll work in teams of up to 4 to create an app, game, website, robot, gadget, or whatever else your heart desires.
+During this upcoming 36-hour innovation marathon, you’ll explore the world of tech, connect with industry experts, and work in teams of up to 4 to create whatever your heart desires.
 At the end of the event, you can pitch your project to a panel of judges and win prizes!

 Mentor upcoming talent